 With higher Bitcoin and Ethereum fees, accounting for the cost to send each transaction is increasingly important.

-Your admin includes the ability to set a fixed fee and a minimum transaction amount, in addition to your standard commission percentage:
+Your admin includes the ability to set a Fixed Fee and a Minimum Tx (transaction), in addition to your standard commission percentage:

 When setting a fixed fee, the user is charged a flat amount for the transaction in addition to your commission.